• Menu

 Pros of delivering your baby in a hospital:

-• Access to neonatologists, specialists in complex or high risk newborn issues
+- Access to neonatologists, specialists equipped to handle complex or high risk newborn issues

 Cons of delivering your baby in a hospital:

-• A higher risk of medical interventions such as induction, vaginal exams, enema, episiotomy, and/or c section delivery.
-Here is more information explaining how interventions lead to additional interventions.
+- A higher risk of medical interventions such as induction, vaginal exams, enema, episiotomy, and/or c section delivery.

 A Hospital Birth vs Birth Center is a Good Choice if You are: